Joe Shekarchi

-Khalil Joseph Shekarchi (born May 17, 1962) is an American politician currently serving as speaker of the Rhode Island House of Representatives.
+K. Joseph Shekarchi (born May 17, 1962) is an American politician who serves as a member of the Rhode Island House of Representatives.
 A Democrat, he has represented District 23 in Warwick since January 1, 2013.
-He was chairman of the House Labor Committee until his Democratic colleagues elected him as the House majority leader in November 2016.
-After four years as majority leader, his colleagues elected him speaker in November 2020 following the defeat of longtime speaker Nicholas Mattiello.
+He was chairman of the House Labor Committee until his election as the House Majority Leader in November 2016.
+After four years as majority leader, Shekarchi was elected speaker in November 2020 following the defeat of longtime speaker Nicholas Mattiello.
+He announced his resignation from the speakership on May 7, 2026, to pursue a seat on the Rhode Island Supreme Court.
 Shekarchi considers himself a moderate Democrat.

 Early life and education

 Shekarchi was born to a father of Iranian-American descent and a mother of Italian-American heritage.
 He grew up in the Conimicut neighborhood of Warwick.
 He earned his bachelor's degree from Suffolk University and his Juris Doctor from the Suffolk University Law School in Boston, Massachusetts.
 He attended Mount St. Charles Academy in Woonsocket, Rhode Island, prior to attending Suffolk.